May 30, 2020

-D. SB-1120 would eliminate single-family zoning and destroy single-family neighborhoods, which are greatly treasured and should be protected:
+B. SB-1120 eliminates single-family zoning and could ruin single-family neighborhoods, which are greatly treasured and should be protected:

 SB-1120 would eliminate single-family zoning, even though most residents prefer single-family homes.
 A 2019 Redfin survey found that regardless of where people live within the US, more than 85% of home buyers and sellers (including millennials) prefer single-family homes with more space, privacy, and gardens over a unit in a triplex that has a shorter commute.

 In addition, since the outbreak of COVID-19, realtors report a trend of city dwellers wanting to move to single-family neighborhoods in the suburbs to escape dense living conditions, which contribute to the spread of the disease.